kyma-project/api-gateway/docs/contributor/01-00-installation.md

 make local-stop
 ```

-## Install API Gateway module from the latest release
+## Install the API Gateway module from the latest release

 ### Procedure